 Medium: Is the artwork executed in the same medium?
 Is the treatment of the medium very similar (e.g., brushstrokes)

 We’re unable to share visual examples to protect artists’ privacy, but we have described some instances of reported copies and the subsequent decisions below.

 Situation 1: During the submission period of a Minted Birthday Party Invitation Design Challenge, an artist identified a design submission that was remarkably similar to her own.
 The illustrated elements of the submission in question were extremely similar in terms of subject matter, color choices, and layout.
 The only difference was the font and the wording of the invitation.

 Decision: After reviewing both designs, we agreed the design in question was too similar.
-We contacted the artist to explain that the submitted design is not eligible for a win or pick in its current form.
-Because the challenge was still active, we gave the artist the opportunity to edit the design and re-submit.
+We contacted the artist to explain that the submitted design was not eligible for a win or pick and that we would be removing it from the Challenge.

 Situation 2: During the voting period of a Minted Save the Date Challenge, an artist identified a submission that was similar to his own.
 Both submissions were full-bleed photo designs with the words “Save the Date” in the same script font across the top of the design, with the couple’s name and date below in serif fonts.

 Decision: After reviewing both designs, we did not find the design in question to be too similar due to the difference in serif fonts and spacing.
 Artists cannot lay claim to the use of a font in a generic greeting, and since type treatment and spacing are the core components of minimal, type-driven designs, minor differences can comprise the majority of the design decisions and are evaluated accordingly.

 Situation 3: During the submission period of a Minted Photography Challenge, a photographer identified a submission that was similar to her own.
 The subject matter—a close-up photograph of a flower—in each submission was similar and in a similar hue, but the images were not identical.